|

-birds.
-The island's vast and varied landscape
+The island of Lesvos has a vast and varied landscape

-offers numerous species of birds exactly what
+which offers numerous species of birds exactly what

 birds but for birdwatchers too who arrive in